MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/encryption-upgrade.md

 [!INCLUDE[appliesto-sqlas](../includes/appliesto-sqlas.md)]

 SQL Server 2022 Analysis Services (SSAS) CU1 and later versions include enhanced encryption for certain write operations to the model database schema.
 When upgrading from an earlier SSAS version, you must update your model databases to use the latest encryption.
-If encryption isn't upgraded, certain database schema write operations, such as adding a new data source or altering connection strings are blocked and an error is returned.
+If encryption isn't upgraded, certain database schema write operations are blocked.
+For example, you cannot add a new data source or alter connection strings.

 > [!CAUTION]
 > New or upgraded Analysis Services databases with enhanced encryption cannot be loaded on earlier versions of SQL Server Analysis Services.